jcsargis00/NFT-Research/README.md

 #
 Simple Regression/ Clustering, good fit for the  problem.
 How are you training your model?
+#
-What is the model's accuracy?
+After scaling, 75% of data will be used for training, 25% of data will be used for testing What is the model's accuracy?
+TBD
 How does this model work?
+TBD

 * Circle role - in charge of the mockup database.
-This means you're using a SQL-based database, including an ERD of the database and a document pointing out how it is integrated into your database and how it works with the code.
-You'll need to use either sample data or even fabricated data to test it.
-When you submit this database for your weekly grade, make sure you're submitting the data used for testing as well.
-Make sure to upload it to the repository along with the rest of the database-related work.

-By the date of your virtual class, you're required to submit the mockup database to your instructional staff.
-This is a great opportunity to test out your new GitHub branch.
-It's just as easy to share a link to a branch as it is to share a link to a repository.

-Once you're set up in your repository and using your branch, create a document describing the schema of the database (this can be a markdown document, or an ERD).
-Push the document up to the repository, then open a webpage to GitHub.
 * X role - The team member in the X role will focus on the technology side of the project.
 Consider these questions: Which tools are the best fit for your project?
 What will be used for each section?
 For example, data cleaning and data storage will be completed using two different tools.
 How will the dashboard be built?
 All of these different components play a large part in project efficacy, so knowing them beforehand helps smooth the workflow.

-By the live session, submit a list of technologies you and your team intend to use for the project.
-Make sure to explain which technology is being used where (e.g., Pandas for data cleaning, Postgres for storage, etc.).
+#
 ## Technologies Used
 #### Data Cleaning and Analysis
 * Data Preprocessing  will involve selection, transformation,  and scaling of data.
 Pandas will be used to clean the data and perform an exploratory analysis.
 Further analysis will be completed using Python.

 #### Database Storage
-Mongo or DynamoDb will be the database.
+* Mongo or DynamoDb will be the database.
-Flask will be used to display the data.
+* Flask will be used to display the data.
-There will be 2 database tables, one for energy consumptiona and one for price fluctuation.
+* There will be 2 database tables, one for energy consumptiona and one for price fluctuation.
 The fields will include

 #### Machine Learning